-Shaneen has over two decades of experience is a qualified to practice as an advocate and solicitor in India, and also qualified as a solicitor in England & Wales).
+Shaneen has over two decades of experience and is qualified to practice as an advocate and solicitor in India, and as a solicitor in England & Wales.

-Shaneen focuses on arbitration (both domestic and international) having represented clients in several industry sectors and a wide variety of disputes relating to commercial contracts, shareholder issues, infrastructure, power and construction projects, financial and structured products, infrastructure, power and construction projects and white collar crimes.
+Shaneen focuses on arbitration (both domestic and international) having represented clients in several industry sectors and a wide variety of disputes relating to commercial contracts, shareholder issues, infrastructure, power and construction projects, financial and structured products, infrastructure and white collar crimes.
 She has represented parties in arbitrations before the Singapore International Arbitration Centre (SIAC), International Chamber of Commerce (ICC), London Court of International Arbitration (LCIA), United Nations Commission on International Trade Law (UNCITRAL) as also in ad hoc arbitrations.

 Her practice also covers complex commercial litigation in a wide variety of disputes, including in relation to company law issues, intellectual property, writ jurisdiction and those mentioned above.
 She has represented clients in several headlining matters before the Supreme Court of India, High Court, National Company Law Tribunal as well as other courts and tribunals across the country.
 Her expertise has been in advising foreign and Indian clients in respect of their dispute resolution strategy, framework as also cross-border disputes.